MRN-Code/halfpenny/README.md

 What is a [halfpenny](https://en.wikipedia.org/wiki/Halfpenny_(British_pre-decimal_coin)), anyway?
 Beyond an old-timey coin (AKA a pence), halfpenny is the official javascript API client for the COINS platform.

-## alpha warning
-halfpenny is still in active development!  it is not ready for public usage!

 ## peer dependencies

 ### axios